 In order to graduate it is important that at least all core courses (24 EC) and constrained choice courses (30 EC) have been completed.
 Your final study programme, including elective courses (24 EC), must have been approved by the Examinations Board.
-The Examinations Board should also have given permission to start with the Graduation Research (Master Thesis).
+The Examinations Board should also have given permission to start with the Master Thesis.

-Detailed information about the Graduation Resarch Project (and relevant forms) can be found here:
+Detailed information about the Master Thesis Project (and relevant forms) can be found here: